painless-php/string/readme.md

 * trimLines
 * editLines

+* update required php version (can check with package-boilerplate-core eventually)
+* method overview (as markdown table? in readme)
-- generate ide helper for StrBuilder so that magic methods are exposed to IDE
+* generate ide helper for StrBuilder so that magic methods are exposed to IDE